Boundedness questions for Calabi-Yau threefolds: Rigid non-movable surfaces

+The moral therefore is that we have fairly precise information on the exceptional surfaces of Type II contractions.

 We now consider the case when $E$ is the exceptional locus of a Type III contraction of $X$; $E$ is therefore a conic bundle over a smooth curve $C$ of genus $g$.
-If $g >0$, then only finitely many fibres will deform under a generic small deformation of the complex structure on $X$; if however $g=0$, then the whole divisor will always deform (see \cite{WilSD}, \S 4).
+If $g >0$, then curves from only finitely many fibres will deform under a generic small deformation of the complex structure on $X$; if however $g=0$, then the whole divisor will always deform (see \cite{WilSD}, \S 4).
 In other words, for $g=0$ the Type III contraction remains Type III under deformations, whilst for $g>0$ it either becomes a Type I contraction under generic deformations, or in the special case of $E$ an elliptic ruled or quasi-ruled surface studied in \cite{WilKC}, ceases to be a contraction.
-If however $g=0$, the exceptional surface $E$ might be non-normal, therefore having generic fibre over $C$ a line pair.
-However under a generic deformation of $X$, the surface $E$ will deform to a normal surface over $\P^1$ (having irreducible generic fibre), except for the case when $E$ has precisely two double fibres over $C$ and $E^3 =7$ (\cite{GrPrim} Proposition 1.2 and Theorem 1.4, and \cite{WilSD} Proposition 3.2); cf. the Type II case. \it Assuming \rm $X$ is general in moduli, we therefore have a characterization of possible exceptional surfaces for Type III contractions, where a full description of the ones with irreducible generic fibre may be found in Theorem 2.2 of \cite{WilKC}.
+When $g=0$, the exceptional surface $E$ might be non-normal, therefore having generic fibre over $C$ a line pair.
+However under a generic deformation of $X$, the surface $E$ will deform to a normal surface over $\P^1$ (having irreducible generic fibre), except for the case when $E^3 =7$ and the deformation has generic fibre a line pair and precisely two double fibres over the base curve (\cite{GrPrim} Proposition 1.2 and Theorem 1.4, and \cite{WilSD} Proposition 3.2); using the latter Proposition, it was pointed out at the end of the proof of Proposition 4.2 of \cite{WilSD} that $E$ is in fact the non-normal del Pezzo surface $\bar\F_{3,2}$ we encountered in the Type II case. \it Assuming \rm $X$ is general in moduli, we therefore have a characterization of possible exceptional surfaces for \Ttz contractions, where a full description of the ones with irreducible generic fibre may be found in Lemma 3.1 of \cite{WilGW}.
 In particular we deduce in general that $E^3 \le 8$ (although in this case it may be negative).
-If the conic bundle is denoted by $\pi : E \to C$, then $R^1\pi _* \O _E = 0$ and $\pi _* \O _E = \O _C$ and so $\chi (E, \O _E ) = \chi (C, \O _C ) = 1$ as for the Type II case; in particular $2 E^3 + c_2(X)\cdot E =12$.
-Note therefore that $c_2 (X)\cdot E \ge -6$ for the Type II case and $\ge -4$ for the $g=0$ Type III case.
+If the conic bundle is denoted by $\pi : E \to C$, then $R^1\pi _* \O _E = 0$ and $\pi _* \O _E = \O _C$ and so $\chi (E, \O _E ) = \chi (C, \O _C ) = 1$ as for the Type II case; in particular the above argument via the Riemann--Roch theorem shows that equation (2) holds true also for the \Ttz case.
+Since $E^3 \le 9$ for the Type II case and $E^3 \le 8$ for the Type ${\rm III}_0$ case, we note therefore using equation (2) that